Icinga/icinga2/doc/22-selinux.md

 #### Running plugins requiring sudo  <a id="selinux-policy-examples-sudo"></a>

-Some plugins require privileged access to the system and are designied to be executed via `sudo` to get these privileges.
+Some plugins require privileged access to the system and are designed to be executed via `sudo` to get these privileges.

 In this case it is the CheckCommand [running_kernel](10-icinga-template-library.md#plugin-contrib-command-running_kernel) which is set to use `sudo`.